 Now, you might be asking “how much is landlord’s insurance?”
 The general answer is: it depends.
 Square One gives you the option to insure all condo-specific coverages — including improvements, fixtures, glass and so on — in a single Condo Owner’s Protection option, with you deciding just how far you want your coverage to extend.
 Depending on your choices, insurance for landlords starts from only $40 per month with Square One.

-Adding this coverage also grants access to Condo Concierge Services, through which Square One provides personalized, hands-on assistance reviewing and interpreting your condo corporation’s property insurance — helping you know exactly the right amount of personal property coverage you’ll need to keep your home and belongings safe.
+Adding this coverage also grants access to Condo Concierge Services, through which Square One provides personalized, hands-on assistance reviewing and interpreting your condo corporation’s property insurance — helping you know the right amount of personal property coverage you’ll need to keep your home safe.

 Should you find yourself in a conflict with your condo association over repairs or other concerns, this same service also provides you with unlimited access to a helpline offering confidential access to lawyers who can advise on any personal (non-automobile related) legal or tax problem across Canada.